 Use of energy efficient lights and appliances

-The demand for electricity will lead to the increased use of appliances that consume less energy, including smart LED lights.
+The demand for electricity will lead to the increased use of appliances that consume less energy, including smart LED lights and smart switches.
 In 2012, about 49 million LEDs were installed in the U.S. alone, saving about $675 million in annual energy costs.

-If you’d like to know more about us or our services, please visit Lloyd Electrical and like our page.
+If you’d like to know more about us or our services, please email or call us.
 We are more than happy to assist you.